Leslie Phillips: Early work

 His big break in the films was in the Gene Kelly musical Les Girls (1957).
 Although the film was a critical success, he decided against a move to Hollywood, in part as he considered himself primarily a theatre actor and did not want to become "the poor man's David Niven".
 He began appearing in character roles in British comedy films including Brothers in Law and The Smallest Show on Earth (both 1957).
 In 1959, Phillips was cast in a minor role as Jack Bell in Carry On Nurse, the second in the Carry On film series.
 The character's exclamation of "Ding dong" in the film became a popular catchphrase for Phillips.
 He became strongly associated with smooth-talking, libidinous roles, and his catchphrases "Ding dong", "I say" and "Hello" entered common usage in the United Kingdom.
 Phillips cemented his image in two further Carry On films, Carry On Teacher (1959) and Carry On Constable (1960) before telling producer Peter Rogers that he did not wish to appear in any more.
 Carry On director Gerald Thomas cast Phillips in several other comedy films; Please Turn Over (1959) features Phillips as Dr. Henry Manners, a respectable family doctor portrayed as a philanderer in a book written by 17-year-old Jo Halliday (Julia Lockwood), while he plays father David Robinson opposite Geraldine McEwan in No Kidding (1960).

 Between 1959 and 1977, Phillips became familiar on radio, as Sub-Lieutenant Phillips in the comedy The Navy Lark alongside Jon Pertwee and Ronnie Barker.
 He also appeared in the film version of The Navy Lark (1959), the only cast member of the radio series to do so.

 In 1960, Phillips was cast in Doctor in Love, the fourth film in the Doctor comedy series and the first without Dirk Bogarde.
-He appeared in two further installments, Doctor in Clover (1966) and Doctor in Trouble (1970).
+The cast included James Robertson Justice with whom Phillips made a number of movies..
+They appeared in two further installments, Doctor in Clover (1966) and Doctor in Trouble (1970).
 Phillips appeared in several comedy films directed by Ken Annakin, often cast alongside his Doctor co-star James Robertson Justice, including Very Important Person (1961), Raising the Wind (1961) and Crooks Anonymous (1962).

 In 1962, Phillips and Justice starred with Stanley Baxter in Annakin's The Fast Lady, one of Britain's biggest box office hits of the year.
 A loose sequel, Father Came Too!, followed in 1964.